 Help for Some Small Businesses on the Way?
 The SBA Expands its 7(a) Loan Program

 The U.S. Senate reached agreement with the White House last week on an historic $2 trillion economic stimulus package, which includes $1,200 checks to many Americans, a $367 billion loan program for small businesses, and establishes a $500 billion lending fund for industries, states, and local municipalities.
 The Senate is expected to vote on the stimulus package on Wednesday (March 25, 2020) afternoon.
 Please note that this is a summary of an earlier version, but the key terms should be the same or similar.
-We will update this as needed.
+We will update this “SBA Help for Some Small Businesses” article as needed.

 Tucked away in the bill is the “Keeping Workers Paid and Employed Act,” which is aimed at helping small businesses survive the financial crunch caused by the health crisis and the precautions being implemented to contain the spread of COVID-19.
 It provides direct appropriations for certain uses including: